Quantum Markovian master equations: resonance theory shows validity for all time scales: Main results

-{\em Importance of the group property.} If the group property $V_{t+s}=V_t\circ V_s$ is satisfied, then there is a generator $\mathcal L$, a linear operator acting on density matrices, such that $V_t =e^{t{\mathcal L}}$.
+If the group property $V_{t+s}=V_t\circ V_s$ is satisfied, then there is a generator $\mathcal L$, a linear operator acting on density matrices, such that $V_t =\e^{t{\mathcal L}}$.
 The open system dynamics is entirely determined by the spectral data (eigenvalues and eigenvectors) of $\mathcal L$.
 Assume for the moment that one can show a spectral representation